 - 1/4 teaspoon cayenne pepper (or more, for extra heat)

-- Shredded cheddar for serving
+- Shredded cheddar for serving (optional)

 - Red pepper flakes for serving

 - When the onions are soft, add the ground meat to the pan and break it up with a cooking spoon, stirring to combine with the onions.
 Cook the turkey until it is no longer pink.
-Scoop out about 1/2 cup of liquid (leave some of the fat for flavor) and discard.
+Use a ladle to scoop out about 1/2 cup of the liquid fat and discard it.
+(Leave some fat for flavor.)

 - With a clean spoon, stir the red peppers into the pot and let them cook for a minute.
 Add the canned tomatoes (including any liquid).
-Use a potato masher to mash the tomatoes a bit.
-Add all of the seasonings, the barbecue sauce and the beans (if using), and stir to combine.
+Use a potato masher to mash the tomatoes a bit (or cut them up with a fork and knife).